laszlo-ratesic/hackercats-password-generator/README.md

 ## Description

-🔐 This repository contains the completed code for a password generator projected request by an anonymous client.
+🔐 This repository contains the completed code for a password generator project request by an anonymous client.
 This project began from a starter code file graciously provided by the UT Austin Full-Stack Coding Boot Camp.
 Our user story here is about an employee with access to lots of sensitive data, in need of a program to generate strong passwords in order to provide greater security.

 🏗️ The provided starter code took care of the basic process of rendering whatever text I wanted to generate in my generatePassword() function, but that was about it.
 Aside from a couple variables, an undeclared function, an event listener, and a few query selectors there was nothing provided in the way of actually generating the password.